Atlanta – The Headquarters of Hip-Hop

 • C-Note

-The music scene, and hip-hop especially, is thriving in Atlanta.
-Since the city has become a hotbed for the culture, producers, artists, and executives alike have begun to flock to the city.
+The Atlanta hip-hop community continues to thrive.
+As the city has become a cultural epicenter for hip-hop, producers, artists, and music executives alike have flocked to Atlanta.

-Many of the most legendary hip-hop acts and R&B artists have their roots in Atlanta, and everyone wants to stay as close to the pulse as possible.
-Meaning young and talented new producers and rappers are arriving in swarms to create and be a part of that new and dynamic Atlanta sound.
+Many of the most legendary hip-hop and R&B artists have roots in Atlanta, and staying close to the pulse of the scene has become essential.
+As a result, young producers and rappers arrive in large numbers to be part of the city’s evolving sound.

-Atlanta's Hip Hop Music SceneHowever, the "Atlanta sound" is constantly evolving, making it a prime spot for new artists to experiment and see just how far they can push the boundaries.
+The “Atlanta sound” is constantly changing, making the city a prime place for artists to experiment and push creative boundaries.

-These new emcees, producers, rappers, and DJs may be the individuals that influence the next generation of rap
+Atlanta’s hip-hop movement — including emcees, producers, rappers, and DJs — may shape the next generation of rap music.

-Andre 3000 is a southern legend, and many believe that he may be the sole reason Atlanta has such a strong voice in the hip-hop music scene.
+Andre 3000 is a Southern icon, and many believe his influence helped give Atlanta its powerful voice in the hip-hop world.

 Do You Even Go Here?